 1 The Company does not have any interest bearing debtsborrowings or long term liabilities.

 3.5 Human Resource Development and Industrial Relations

 Human Resource Development

-3.6 Audit and Internal Control System
+3.6 Internal Audit and Internal Financial Controls

 The Audit Committee reviews the internal audit plan adequacy andeffectiveness of the internal control system significant audit observations and monitorsthe sustainability of remedial measures.
 It also reviews functioning of the Whistle Blowermechanism and reviews the action taken on the cases reported.